-- 2.1 As Head of Audit, Governance and Risk Services (AGRS), on the basis of work carried out, I can provide a reasonable assurance regarding the adequacy and effectiveness of arc21's framework of governance, risk management and control. - 2.2 My opinion is based on the following: - Evidence from the following audits completed during 2021/22.
-AGRS are providing positive statements of assurance, with all audits falling into the "some improvement needed" category (i.e. a few specific control weaknesses were noted, generally however, controls evaluated are adequate, appropriate and effective to provide reasonable assurance that risks are being managed and objectives should be met) the second tier of assurance in the four tier model: - o Internal Financial Control - o General Data Protection Regulations / Information Management - Health and Safety - Dry Recyclables Contracts - Haulage / Transfer Station Contract - The process in place for reviewing the implementation of audit actions. - The work that was undertaken to support arc21's Senior Management Team in reviewing and updating quarterly the corporate risks, that could potentially impact on delivery of the corporate plan. - Management assurances on the operation of sound risk management and systems of internal control through the Annual Assurance Statements completed by Directors. - The evidence set out in the review of arc21's Code of Governance and Annual Governance Statement regarding the range of key assurance and governance arrangements that arc21 has in place to direct / oversee its activities. - 2.3 While I have provided an opinion of reasonable assurance there are a number of important points to highlight: - During 2021/22 external advisors / consultants were engaged to carry out a number of human resources and governance related reviews, some of which are still ongoing.
-It is vital that the timely and satisfactory completion of these reviews is managed effectively in order to stabilise the organisational structure, ensure business continuity and cultivate a healthy organisational culture.
+- 2.1 As Head of Audit, Governance and Risk Services (AGRS), on the basis of work carried out, I can provide a reasonable assurance regarding the adequacy and effectiveness of arc21's framework of governance, risk management and control. - 2.2 My opinion is based on the following: - Evidence from six audits completed during 2022/23.
+AGRS are providing positive statements of assurance, with three audits receiving the assurance opinion level of "Substantial" (the first tier of assurance in the four tier model) and three audits receiving the assurance opinion level of "Some Improvement Needed" (the second tier of assurance in the four tier model) The audits completed were: - Internal Financial Control - Organic Waste Treatment Contract - Planning and Performance Management - Bring Service - Landfill Services - Supply Contracts. - The process in place for reviewing the implementation of audit actions. - The outcome of a workshop facilitated by AGRS to support arc21's Senior Management Team (SMT) in reviewing their Assurance Map, with the SMT indicating that they were content with the controls and assurances in place over the delivery of the primary and support activities in the Corporate Plan.
+I highlight the importance of ensuring that the different elements of the assurance framework continue to operate effectively. - Work undertaken by AGRS to provide a snapshot of arc21's organisational culture and to identify areas for the consideration of the Acting Chief Executive. - The work that was undertaken to support arc21's Senior Management Team in reviewing and updating quarterly the corporate risks, that could potentially impact on delivery of the corporate plan. - Management assurances on the operation of sound risk management and systems of internal control through the Annual Assurance Statements completed by Directors. - The evidence set out in the review and update of arc21's Code of Governance and Annual Governance Statement regarding the range of key assurance and governance arrangements that arc21 has in place to direct / oversee its activities.

-- While our audit of Internal Financial Control provided a positive opinion of 'Some Improvement Needed' it found a number of control weaknesses over non-waste contract expenditure.
-I highlight the importance of ensuring the ongoing adherence to internal procurement and financial procedures. - The majority of open audit actions relate to contract management activities and have been outstanding for more than 18 months past their original implementation date.
-Management intend to undertake a fundamental review of contract management arrangements and I highlight the importance of ensuring that this work is progressed in a timely manner. - The 2021/22 Internal Audit Strategy and Plan had included an audit of the Residual Waste Treatment Project (although no audit days had been allocated to this review).
+- 2.3 While I have provided an opinion of reasonable assurance there are a number of important points to highlight: - Given the importance of having a positive and inspiring culture to support delivery of the corporate plan, I highlight the importance of proactively considering the areas highlighted in the high level review of arc21's organisational culture and determining whether any action is required. - Good progress has been made by management in implementing the open audit actions and almost half were closed as part of the follow up exercise undertaken in March 2023.
+It is important that this momentum is maintained, in particular in relation to the high priority actions that remain outstanding regarding; the development and agreement of contract management plans; development of processes to help ensure compliance with procurement thresholds for non-waste spend and approval of purchase orders before expenditure is incurred. - The 2022/23 Internal Audit Strategy and Plan had included an audit of the Residual Waste Treatment Project (although no audit days had been allocated to this review).
 However, due to the delay with the planning application and the notice to refuse the application, issued by the Minister in March 2022, it was not appropriate to carry out this audit. - 2.4 Further information to support the above statements is provided at Section 3 to this report.